-We are going to talk about the “s” word.
+It’s time to talk about the “S” word.
 No, not spending.
 I think we all have a pretty clear idea of how to spend; we don’t tend to need too much motivation for that activity!
 Saving is usually another story.

 Get encouraged and motivated to save by reading the success stories of other people just like yourself.
 Spend time researching articles, magazines, websites, and social accounts devoted to smart financial habits.
 You don’t have to agree with everything you read, but the more you educate yourself, the smarter you will be when it’s time to make decisions with your money.

 Having a very clear goal in mind will help you stay on track.
 Instead of having an ambiguous savings account, save for a specific vacation or a specific item that you have been drooling over.
 Your goal may be a material possession or maybe it’s greater peace of mind or having a comfortable emergency fund.

-The easiest way to motivate yourself to save is to take yourself out as the middle man.
+The easiest way to motivate yourself to save is to take yourself out as the middleman.
 Have a portion of your income devoted to a savings account and placed into a different bank account every time you are paid.
 Chances are you will leave the funds alone if you never see them in the first place.
 This is not an exhaustive list of ways to motivate your savings, but it will get you on your way to becoming more of a saver than a spender in the future.